francescozaniol/xsalt/examples/alpinejs/README.md

 Note the usage of `x-on..` and `x-bind..`.
 Such attributes will be transformed by xsalt into `x-on:` and `x-bind:`.
 Note also that it is mandatory the usage of `x-on..click` instead of `@click`.

-Finally note the usage of double braches inside `x-data`.
+Finally note the usage of double braces inside `x-data`.

 ## Demo